nagasudhirpulla/taming_python/blog/skills/keycloak_theme.md

 -   If a independent new theme from scratch is required to be developed, it can be extended from the in-built ‘base’ theme of Keycloak.
 -   If just minor tweaks are intended to be done, the new theme can be extended from the existing keycloak theme.

-## Create a Keycloak theme

--   In the keycloak installation folder, go to themes folder and create a new folder with the theme name.
--   For example, to create a new theme named “acme”, create a new folder named “acme” in the themes folder of Keycloak folder.

 ## Parts of a theme